-These tools often use a technology called in-memory analytics to query data residing on a computer’s RAM rather than on a physical disk. which means that the data does not have to be stored anywhere for subsequent analysis.
+These business intelligence tools often use a technology called in-memory analytics to query data residing on a computer’s RAM rather than on a physical disk.
+This means that the data does not have to be stored anywhere for subsequent analysis.

 The Data Visualization TrustMap shows only those tools that belong in this sub-category.